 The modeling organization shall maintain a table of all substantive changes in the flood model since this year’s initial submission.

-The modeling organization shall maintain a list of all externally acquired flood model-specific assets (e.g., software, data).
-The list shall include 1) asset name, 2) asset version number, 3) date asset acquired, 4) source from which asset was acquired, and 5) length of time asset has been in use by the modeling organization.

 Documentation shall be created separately from the source code.

+The modeling organization shall maintain a list of all externally acquired currently used flood model-specific software and data assets.
+The list shall include (1) asset name, (2) asset version number, (3) asset acquisition date, (4) asset acquisition source, (5) asset acquisition mode (e.g., lease, purchase, open source), and (6) length of time asset has been in use by the modeling organization.

 Purpose: To capture all aspects of documenting the flood model.
 Documentation enables the modeling organization personnel to create a shared, formal organizational structure of all information specifically related to the flood model.
 This structure may include many forms of media such as printed documentation, diagrams, and time-based media such as animations.